 How To Remove The Chlorophyll From Edibles

-While it is not always possible to remove 100% of the chlorophyll in a home kitchen, there are some ways you can try and reduce the amount.
+While it is not always possible to remove 100% of the chlorophyll in a home kitchen, there are some ways you can try to reduce the amount.

 To start, most cannabis consumers choose to cure their cannabis after drying, thus removing some of the chlorophyll from the dried flower.